Conducting research for a project?

 Research Yourself or Ask Us for Help

-We welcome researchers to come during open hours at the museum and utilize our resources.
+We welcome researchers to stop by during our normal business hours at the History Center Museum and utilize our resources.
 Researching on your own is completely free, we just ask that you pay for any copies made.
 We also gladly welcome donations!
-If you are an out-of-state researcher, or an individual who is unable to visit us yourself we will be happy to assist in any way that we can.
-If you e-mail us much information as you have and specific questions about facts that you are looking for, we will give you a free evaluation of how much time it might take us to answer your request.
+If you are an out-of-state researcher or an individual who is unable to visit us yourself we will be happy to assist in any way that we can.
+If you e-mail us as much information as you can and specific questions about facts that you are looking for we will give you a free evaluation of how much time it might take us to answer your request.
 Our rate for research is $15 an hour with one hour as a minimum.
 Payment is considered, by us, a contribution to the society.